-GST stands for Goods and Service Tax.
+GST stands for Goods and Services Tax.
 It is a kind of tax imposed on sale, manufacturing and usage of goods and services.
-Goods and Service Tax is applied on services and goods at a national level with a purpose of achieving overall economic growth.
+Goods and Services Tax is applied on services and goods at a national level with a purpose of achieving overall economic growth.
 GST is particularly designed to replace the indirect taxes imposed on goods and services by the Centre and States.

-In India, the Goods and Service Tax Bill was officially introduced in 2014 as The Constitution (One Hundred and Twenty-Second Amendment) Bill, 2014.
+In India, the Goods and Services Tax Bill was officially introduced in 2014 as The Constitution (One Hundred and Twenty-Second Amendment) Bill, 2014.
 The GST Bill in India proposes the implementation of nationwide Value Added Tax on sale, manufacturing and the use of different goods and services.
-The Goods and Service Tax act is expected to be operative in India from April, 2016.
+The Goods and Services Tax act is expected to be operative in India from April, 2016.